ViewComponent/view_component/docs/guide/slots.md

 **NOTE**: the `types` hash's values can be any valid slot definition, including a component class, string, or lambda.

-Filling in the `visual` slot is done by passing the type as the first positional argument:
+Filling in the `visual` slot is done by calling the appropriate slot method:

 ```erb
 <%= render ListItemComponent.new do |c| %>